HK Prizma Riga: History

 The team was founded in 1997 by logistics company SIA Prizma, originally operating under the name LB/Prizma Riga having partnered up with a team founded by timber company Latvijas Bērzs, and began play in the Latvian Hockey Higher League during the 1998–99 season.
 They would have an abject debut season losing every one of their games and finishing the season in last place.
 The following season saw the team continue to struggle, as they lost all but one of their games, and had one tie; they again finished at the foot of the table.
 In the off-season, they separated from Latvijas Bērzs and rebranded as HK Prizma.
-Playing under a new name saw the teams fortunes improve; they finished the 2000-01 season in 4th place after winning 8 games.
+Playing under a new name saw the team's fortunes improve; they finished the 2000-01 season in 4th place after winning 8 games.
 The 2001-02 season saw Prizma field a team in both the Latvian Hockey League and Division B of the Eastern European Hockey League, a trans-national league made up of teams from Belarus, Latvia, Lithuania and Ukraine amongst others.
 Prizma achieved mid-table positions in both leagues, and the following season would return to the EEHL, however, the team struggled, winning only 3 of their 18 games.
 During this season, Prizma did not compete in the LHL, however, they did field a team in the Pirma Liga, the 2nd tier of the sport in the country, in which they finished 3rd.

 Prizma returned solely to the LHL for the 2003-04 under the name of Prizma/Riga 86, and had a good season, finishing 3rd in Group B before losing in the play-off finals.
 During this season, future NHL and KHL player Kaspars Daugaviņš played for the team.
 After the culmination of the season, Prizma pulled out of organised hockey, save for a single season in the LHL as HS Riga/Prizma-Hanza in 2008, until returning to the LHL for the 2010–11 season.
 During this time, the team relocated to the Volvo Sports Centre which had been constructed by team owners SIA Prizma in 2005.
 HK Prizma's return to the LHL was a tepid affair, finishing 7th out of nine teams, before losing in the play-off quarter-finals.
 The following season, Prizma again fielded teams in two leagues; they remained in the LHL but also competed in the MHL B, a junior league based predominately in Russia.
 However, they continue to would struggle in both leagues, regularly finishing near the bottom of the table for the next two seasons.
 The 2013–14 season however was one of mixed success.
 Whilst the MHL squad finished dead last out of 32 teams, the LHL side would find success by finishing 3rd in the regular season, before going on to win their first Latvian Championship, beating HK Kurbads in the play-off finals.
-The season marked the last that Prizma would field teams a team in the MHL B; moving forward the team focused solely on the LHL.
+The season marked the last that Prizma would field a team in the MHL B; moving forward the team focused solely on the LHL.